heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph and LLMs.md

 1. ChatGraph: Interpretable Text Classification by Converting ChatGPT Knowledge to Graphs (Arxiv, May 2023) [[Paper](https://arxiv.org/pdf/2305.03513.pdf)]
 2. KG-BART: Knowledge Graph-Augmented BART for Generative Commonsense Reasoning (AAAI 2021) [[Paper](https://ojs.aaai.org/index.php/AAAI/article/view/16796)]
 3. QA-GNN: Reasoning with Language Models and Knowledge Graphs for Question Answering (NAACL 2021) [[Paper](https://aclanthology.org/2021.naacl-main.45/)]
+4. Knowledge Graph-Based Chatbot With GPT-3 and Neo4j (from Neo4j) [[Link](https://neo4j.com/developer-blog/knowledge-graph-based-chatbot-with-gpt-3-and-neo4j/)]
+5. Integrate LLM workflows with Knowledge Graph using Neo4j and APOC [[Link](https://towardsdatascience.com/integrate-llm-workflows-with-knowledge-graph-using-neo4j-and-apoc-27ef7e9900a2)] ⭐
+> * Solution 1: use LLMs to generate a Cypher statement that can be used to retrieve connected information from the database.
+> * Solution 2: use the connection information to enrich the text embedding representations.
+Additionally, the enhanced information can be retrieved at query time to provide additional context to the LLM from which it can base its response. (used in this project)

 ### Related Works
 1. ReGen: Reinforcement Learning for Text and Knowledge Base Generation using Pretrained Language Models (Arxiv 2021) [[Paper](https://arxiv.org/pdf/2108.12472.pdf)]